Home > News

 January 2010

-I am very happy to make your acquaintance.
-I am the new Parish Priest at Pel and I wish you a good and happy New Year for 2010, lots of peace, joy, good health, prosperity and long life.
-I saw the information about the well that you financed at Koro and now the well is finished and I shall send you the reports with photos to support them.
-Through me, the children of the kindergarten, their teachers and their parents thank you and may the Almighty repay you a hundred times over for your kind deeds.
+We have received greetings from Pel wishing a good and happy New Year for 2010, lots of peace, joy, good health, prosperity and long life.
+F. Léon explained he saw the information about the well that we financed at Koro and now the well is finished and he will send the reports with photos to support them.
+He says through me, the children of the kindergarten, their teachers and their parents thank you and may the Almighty repay you a hundred times over for your kind deeds.
 We always trust in you and I continue to pray for you.
 Once again, thank you very much, we will be in touch again soon.

 December 09